Redeem Now Ends in:

 • Instead of plucking the strings, tap the body of the guitar to create a drum-like sound.

-• Use your thumb to smack the low E string for a snare drum effect.
+• Use your thumb to flick the low E string for a snare drum effect.

 Hammer-On